 The Final EIR is expected to be released in March and presented to council in late March.

-The Glendale Utility Commission is expected to review the final EIR in their February meeting and pass a recommendation for the council
+The Glendale Utility Commission is expected to review the final EIR in their March meeting and pass a recommendation for the council in April

 The council will then vote to finalize the EIR soon after that